hcarvalhoalves/django-landing/README.rst

         'landing',
     )

-Landing depends on django.contrib.sessions, so make sure it's there too.
+Landing depends on `django.contrib.sessions`, so make sure it's there too.

 - Add the URL routing for reports